top of page

 Summer Academy

-Summer Academy will be held at Blue Ridge Elementary in partnership with Columbia Public Schools.
-Programming will take place May 30th to July 26th from 8:20am to 4:00pm (no programming on June 19th, July 4th or 5th).
+Summer Academy will be held at Derby Ridge Elementary in partnership with Columbia Public Schools.
+Programming will take place June 2nd to July 25th from 8:20am to 4:30pm (no programming on June 19th or July 4th).
 This builds on the many years that FCYA has provided a daily 8-week program over the summer break.

 The Summer Academy starts at 8:00am with breakfast and goes through 4:30pm with dismissal.
-It will be located at Blue Ridge Elementary School (3700 Woodland Drive).
+It will be located at Derby Ridge Elementary School (4000 Derby Ridge Drive).

 Columbia Public Schools' Summer SUNsations curricula will be taught during the morning session, from 8:20am to 11:50am.
 After lunch and recess, children will participate in the Fun City Youth Academy Summer program until dismissal starts around 4pm.
 The students participate in educational, cultural and social enriched programs consisting of learning activities in a variety of subjects, physical exercise (to channel that youthful energy), field trips and fun.